-How To Do Jigsaw Puzzles Like an Expert
+How to Do Jigsaw Puzzles Like an Expert: 6 Tips

-Jigsaw puzzles are a fun and relatively inexpensive hobby that are also good for your brain!
-Jigsaw puzzles build great spatial reasoning and logic skills.
-They make a wonderful family activity, especially on long winter nights.
+Jigsaw puzzles are a fun and relatively inexpensive hobby that is also good for your brain!
+They build great spatial reasoning and logic skills.
+They also make a wonderful family activity, especially on long winter nights.

 In order to put puzzles together faster and with less frustration, there are a number of tricks you can use.
 Here are some tips:

 The first thing you should do when you open up the puzzle and spread it out on the table or other flat surface is to turn every single piece over so the picture side is facing upward.

 This sounds tedious—and it is—but believe me, it will make putting the puzzle together much easier!